-The Inclusion Toolbox for Special Needs and Disabilities is a printable website that keeps special needs and disability information accessible 24/7/365 to the Scouting America community.
+The Inclusion Toolbox for Special Needs and Disabilities is a printable website that keeps special needs and disability information accessible 24/7/365 to the BSA community.
 The Toolbox does not read like a novel or textbook.
-The modules cross reference each other, but each one can stand alone and you can read them out of order.
-It was designed to allow you to jump to the topics of greatest interest and then read other sections later.
+It is designed to allow you to jump to the topics of greatest interest and then read other sections later.
 Use the Table of Contents and search feature to jump to what you need.
-You can also print out individual modules to use as handouts, pass-alongs, or training material.

 The Toolbox is organized into four parts.
-The first few modules were written for Scouting America unit leaders1 that deal directly with youth and for the parents and guardians of Scouts2 with special needs and disabilities.
+The first few modules were written for BSA unit leaders1 that deal directly with youth and for the parents and guardians of Scouts2 with special needs and disabilities.
 These target audiences were combined because communication and understanding between parents/guardians and leaders is important for providing the best program and because each group needs to understand what it's like to be in the other's shoes.
 Leaders may want to reproduce parts of the Toolbox, especially Modules B and D, as handouts for families that are new to Scouting.